EGO-Tech/starbase-ships/hoarder/README.md

 The blueprint file is available in the `blueprints` folder [here](https://github.com/EGO-Tech/starbase-ships/raw/main/hoarder/blueprints/hoarder.fbe).

-## Known Issues

-- The ship can run out of power when running at full thrust.
-Turn on `Min Gen` at 50 to avoid this when running at full thrust.
-- The ship is pretty much at its voxel limit so any additions or changes may be difficult without sacrificing crates.

 ## Usage

 To enter the ship, there is a button on right side of the front of the ship that will open the `Door`.